ilyaskurikhin/beesim/README.md

 ### Env

-The environtent contains all the elements of the simulation, including the world, the hives, and the flowers.
+The environment contains all the elements of the simulation, including the world, the hives, and the flowers.

 ### Movable